 - Be familiar with Greenway resources and location

 - Provide education and awareness in a non-confrontational manner

-- Resource location—bathrooms, water fountains, play grounds, restaurants, trail heads, routes, information kiosks
+- Know resource location—bathrooms, water fountains, play grounds, restaurants, trail heads, routes, information kiosks

 - Provide directions to other routes and trails

 - Be available for user interaction